This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Remove the dough from the bowl and place in a greased clean bowl.
-Cover tightly and let rise in a warm place until doubled in size, 45-60 minutes.
+- Remove the dough from the bowl and place it in a greased clean bowl.
+Cover tightly and let rise in a warm place until doubled in size, 1-1 ½ hours.

-• For the caramel sauce: Prepare caramel sauce while the rolls are rising.
-In a small saucepan, combine the butter, water, dark brown sugar, corn syrup, and salt.
+- For the caramel sauce: Prepare the caramel sauce while the rolls are rising.
+In a small saucepan, combine the butter, brown sugar, heavy cream, and salt.
 Heat until the mixture begins to boil.
-Simmer for 2 minutes, then remove from heat, add the vanilla extract and cinnamon, and let cool.
-Pour directly into four greased 8-inch cake pans.
-Sprinkle with toasted chopped pecans and set aside.
+Simmer for 2 minutes, then remove from the heat, add the vanilla extract and pecans.
+Stir and pour directly into a greased 9-inch cake pan.8 tbsp (1 sticks) unsalted butter, ¾ cup light brown sugar, ½ tsp kosher salt, 1 tsp vanilla extract, ½ cup heavy cream, 1 ½ cups pecans

-• Tightly roll up the dough, starting with a long side.
-Squeeze the seams together to seal.
-Cut the roll into 16 individual rolls.
-Place in the pans with prepared caramel sauce.
-Cover loosely with plastic wrap and allow to rise until doubled in size, 45-60 minutes.
-Repeat with the second portion of dough.
+- Tightly roll up the dough, starting with a long side.
+Squeeze the seam together to seal.
+Cut the roll into 8 individual rolls.
+Place in the pan with the prepared caramel sauce.
+Cover loosely with plastic wrap and allow to rise until puffed, but not quite doubled in size, 45 minutes.

-• Once risen, bake the rolls in the preheated oven until golden brown, 14-18 minutes.
-Remove from oven and cool in the pan.
-After 1 hour, run a knife around the sides and invert onto a plate.
+- Once risen, bake the rolls in the preheated oven until golden brown and set, 15-20 minutes.
+Remove from oven and cool in the pan for 20 minutes.
+Run a knife around the sides and invert onto a plate.

 Video